CodeMG/UnrealGISProject/README.md

 ### Issues experienced in the process
 - Finding good data was difficult.
 Managed to find road data from https://www.bbbike.org/ (But this includes train tracks)
 - Exporting as .csv file from QGIS lead to a lot of datapoints for the roads (approx. 24.000 points), so I used a python script to remove redundant points (removed approx. 19.000 points) and made parsing in UE easier.
+(This is probably because of the datasource from BBBike.
+Found a different datasource that does not have this issue)
 - I failed to export the heightmap and the roads in a way that made matching them in UE easy.
 I had to move the roads manually in place to get it to work.
 - The exported roads are for some reason mirrored.
 - Tried to look for Satellite images to map onto the heightmap, but most free images are too low resolution.
 - Creating roads out of 5000 points is very computationally heavy, so only ended up using 2000 points.
 More optimization is needed.
 - Mapping the Roads on the heightmap is not easy, some roads pierce the ground, others hover slightly above it.
-(UEs own landscape spline system would probably be better.)
+(UEs own landscape spline system does also not have a builtin "Snap to Landscape" mode for Blueprint generated splines.
+More work needs to be done here.)